The Story of Inflation and Hyperinflation

 Since the end of WWII, the US has leveraged this to boost the US standard of living.
 The downside is that the US has built up substantial debt.
 In 1985, it ceased being a net creditor nation and became a net debtor nation — and the debt grew like bamboo in spring.

 Everyone else was helping to finance the US standard of living.

 Will it end badly?

 Yes, it will, at some point.
 When those US dollars get homesick and fly back to the US, they will inflate the stateside supply of US dollars, which will, in turn, drive up prices.
 The natives will surely become restless.

 If you ask this question of most cryptocurrencies you get the same answer.
-The supply of the currency is determined by algorithm.
-With some cryptocurrencies — the Permission Token and Ripple are examples — the money supply is fixed from the get go.
-When that’s the case, the currency is said to be “pre-mined.”
+The supply of the currency is determined by an algorithm.
+With some cryptocurrencies — the Permission Token and Ripple are examples — the money supply is fixed from the get-go.
+When that’s the case, the currency is said to be “pre-mined”.

 So for crypto, either an algorithm determines the growth of the money supply, or it is fixed at birth.
 This is not the case with National currencies or “fiat currencies” as they are often called.

 In case you didn’t know “fiat” is Latin for “let there be”.
 According to the Old Testament, the first recorded words of God were “fiat lux” (let there be light).
 The label “fiat money” is not a sarcastic term that emerged from the crypto community, but an Americanism dating back to circa 1870–75 pointing out that paper money has no intrinsic value.

 This is the defining difference between cryptocurrencies and all other currencies.
 The money supply of a cryptocurrency is fixed and immutable.
 With all other currencies, including gold, the money supply is not fixed and immutable.